SabhyaAggarwal/boot.dev-Hackathon-Entry/README.md

 A simple, web-based tool to download videos from major social media platforms.
 You can also convert videos to MP3 and clip specific parts of a video — all in one place.

-This project was built for the boot.dev hackathon and is hosted on Heroku.
+This project was built for the boot.dev hackathon and is hosted on Render.

 ---